BANR founder Ted Wachtel addresses how the Enterprise (or economics/business) facet of A New Reality might evolve.

-These posts address BANR founder Ted Wachtel’s attitudes toward education, developed through his experiences in a career as a traditional classroom history teacher.
-Excerpted from his book, “Beyond the Schoolhouse,” now available in paperback and e-book formats.
+These posts address BANR founder Ted Wachtel’s attitudes toward education, developed through his experiences in a career as a traditional classroom history teacher and program administrator.
+Excerpted from his 2020 book, “Beyond the Schoolhouse,” now available in paperback and e-book formats.

 A series of articles about the concept of choosing leaders using sortition through citizens’ assemblies, guaranteeing that the citizenry is represented in true democratic fashion.